slike100/TG-Pre-Work/README.md

 ## When we hit https://www.techtonicgroup.com/ what happens?
 Don’t focus too much on architecture (Monolithic, SOA, Microservices, etc.).
 Try to focus more on how the web functions.

-The first thing that happens is a request is made from the users browser (the client) to the server, requesting the Techtonic Group web page HTML file using a HTTP request.
-The users browser reads the techtonicgroup.com in IP address form, the unique location of server hosting the domain.
+The first thing that happens is a request is made from the user's browser (the client) to the server, requesting the Techtonic Group web page HTML file using an HTTP request.
+The user's browser reads the techtonicgroup.com in IP address form, the unique location of the server hosting the domain.
 Then our web browser goes to that server and asks for the web page.
 The server then sends it to the client and the user can navigate the page.
 It is important to note that the file is not saved on the client's computer.
 This happens to ensure that every time a user re-navigates to a page, the entire process is redone and the client receives the most up to date page.

 ## From start to finish how does that data reach you to be rendered in the browser?